bestform/ambilight/README.md

 Gaming Ambilight
 ================

-This project is set up to watch a folder and from every jpeg that is written to that folder create an average light color and send it to a configured Philips Hue.
+This project is set up to watch a folder and from every jpeg that is written to that folder, create an average light color and send it to a configured Philips Hue.

 The plan is to watch a screenshot folder and let an addon populate the folder with a new screenshot every x seconds.